 They were given a scratch paper to use.
 Not only do I want my students to practice area and perimeter, but I also want them to practice answering these questions on a computer in a similar fashion to online testing.
 In this particular Google Slides review, I prepared 4 slides.

-I also have a Perimeter of Shapes and Area of Shapes resource available in my store that is Google Apps Ready!
+I also have a Perimeter of Shapes and Area of Shapes resource available in my store which is Google Apps Ready!
 They each include 14 interactive problems increasing in difficulty based on Bloom’s Taxonomy.

 Once the students were done with the slides, they were free to move onto the actual textbook practice review, which they finished at home as homework (and also used as a study guide).